Guryong Village

-Guryong Village (구룡마을) is a shanty town in Seoul, South Korea.
-It is just across a six-lane motorway from Dogok-dong of the affluent Gangnam District.
+Guryong Village (구룡마을) was a shanty town in Seoul, South Korea.
+It was located just across a six-lane motorway from Dogok-dong of the affluent Gangnam District.

-It has been called "the last slum in Seoul's glitzy Gangnam district", "the last shanty town in Gangnam", and "the last remaining urban slum in Seoul", although this claim has been treated skeptically due to the continued existence of at least two other notable areas.
+Guryong and other shanty towns like it are known as daldongnae (Korean: 달동네) or moon villages, so named because they were often formed on hillsides and were therefore closer to the moon.
+Guryong was often called the last remaining moon village, referred to as "the last slum in Seoul's glitzy Gangnam district", "the last shanty town in Gangnam", and "the last remaining urban slum in Seoul" in articles published in 2014 and 2015.
+This claim was treated skeptically at the time due to the continued existence of at least two other notable areas: Baeksa Village in the northeast of Nowon District, which began redevelopment in 2025; and Gaemi Village in Hongje-dong on the slope of Mt.
+Inwang, which was turned into a mural village and still stands today.

-The settlement first arose around the time of the city's rapid development prior to the 1988 Olympic Games.
-It was an illegal settlement at the time, as it was built on privately owned land.
+The village first arose around the early 1980s, as residents were evicted from other parts of Seoul to make way for the city's rapid development ahead of the 1988 Olympic Games.
+It was an illegal settlement at the time, as the residents were squatting on privately owned land.

-The settlement persisted over decades, despite multiple efforts to resettle the residents.
-Beginning in the mid-2010s, the Seoul government has been gradually moving residents out of the area, and offering them apartments in the area or elsewhere at significantly reduced rents.
+The village persisted over the decades, despite multiple efforts to resettle the residents.
+Beginning in the mid-2010s, the Seoul government was gradually moving residents out of the area, and offering them apartments in the area or elsewhere at significantly reduced rents.
 By 2019, it was reported that 406 of 1,107 households (36.7%) had been relocated.

+Following the conditional approval of redevelopment plans, demolition on the village began in August 2026.
+Less than ten residents remain on the site, against three of whom the Seoul Housing & Urban Development Corporation has filed a criminal complaint.
+Construction is anticipated to begin in 2027 and be completed in 2031.

 History

-The area the village is on has been inhabited since October 1925, although it only turned into a shantytown beginning in 1988.
-This was due to the city's rapid development prior to the 1988 Olympic Games, in which people in low-income areas were evicted from their houses and became squatters at the site.
+Guryong Village was one of the youngest moon villages in Seoul.
+It rose up around the early 1980s when city authorities evicted thousands of people, sometimes violently, from slums in central Seoul in order to redevelop the area in preparation for the 1988 Olympic Games.
+Guryong Mountain, from which the village takes its name, was designated as part of Seoul's greenbelt, and it gradually turned into a refuge for many of those evicted, who became squatters at the site.

-Its exact number of inhabitants is unknown, and has also changed over time.
-When the village first arose, it had around 8,000 people living in 2,000 households.
+The exact number of inhabitants remains uncertain, made difficult by an initial lack of official registration and fluctuations over time.
+When the village was first settled, there were around 8,000 people living in 2,000 households.
 In 2005, it was reported that the area had 4,000 inhabitants.
-Between 2012 and 2014, the population was given as 2,500.
-The residents are primarily impoverished elderly people who earn extremely little per day.
-In 2011, its inhabitants received temporary residence cards.
+In 2011, its inhabitants received temporary residence cards, and between 2012 and 2014 the population was given as 2,500 people.
+Following increased relocation efforts, a 2022 estimate placed the remaining population at around 600 people.